ShanJiang21/shanjiang21.github.io/_posts/2019-12-08-Drinking-patterns-seeing-that-again.markdown

 title: NLP = No loser Permitted?
 date: 2019-12-09 19:32:24.000000000 +09:00
 author: Shan J.
+tags:
+    - NLP
 ---

-How will you represent the semantic meanings of word in a sentence, sounds challenging right?
+How will you represent the semantic meanings of word in a sentence, sounds challenging, and you may have multiple ways to go right?

 ### Curse of dimensionality